decoderstar/pi_parrot_repeater/README.md

 Each transmission will be logged by a recording and spectral image of the audio itself.

-Created for use with the raspberry pi and baofeng through a USB audio card but can be used on any Linux based machine.
+Created for use with the raspberry pi and a baofeng type transceiver through a USB audio card but can be used on any Linux based machine.

 Installation instructions